Harry Bertoia: Career

+Still at Cranbrook, in 1943 Harry married Brigitta Valentiner, and then they moved to California where he went to work for Charles and Ray at the Molded Plywood Division of the Evans Product Company.
+Bertoia also learned welding techniques at Santa Monica College and began experimenting with sound sculptures.
+He worked there until 1946, then sold his jewelry and monotypes until obtaining work with the Electronics Naval Lab in La Jolla.
 In 1950, he was invited to move to Pennsylvania to work with Hans and Florence Knoll.
-(Florence studied also at Cranbrook.)
+(Florence had also studied at Cranbrook and remembered Bertoia.)
+Knoll acquired an old leaky garage for Harry to set up shop in Bally, PA.
 During this period he designed five wire pieces that became known as the Bertoia Collection for Knoll.
 Among these was the famous diamond chair, a fluid, sculptural form made from a welded lattice work of steel.
+The chairs became part of the “modern” furniture movement of the 1950s, later to be referred to as Midcentury Modern.

 In Bertoia's own words, "If you look at these chairs, they are mainly made of air, like sculpture.
 Space passes right through them."

 The chairs were produced with varying degrees of upholstery over their light grid-work, and they were handmade at first because a suitable mass production process could not be found.
 Unfortunately, the chair edge utilized two thin wires welded on either side of the mesh seat.
 This design had been granted a patent to the Eames for the wire chair produced by Herman Miller.
 Herman Miller eventually won and Bertoia & Knoll redesigned the seat edge, using a thicker, single wire, and grinding down the edge of the seat wires at a smooth angle—the same way the chairs are still produced.
 Nonetheless, the commercial success enjoyed by Bertoia's diamond chair was immediate.
 It was only in 2005 that Bertoia's asymmetrical chaise longue was introduced at the Milan Furniture Fair and sold out immediately.